tomasjurasek/tomasjurasek.github.io/_posts/2020-11-19-azure-web-app-health-check.md

 By default, the health check pings all instances of the App Service.
 When the health check gets a five times status code different than 200-299 then the concrete instance will be recycled and the traffic will be turned to a different *health* instance.

+> For the correct recycling, your App Service plan must be scaled out to 2 or more instances.

 The rule of five failed health check you can change by the app setting **WEBSITE_HEALTHCHECK_MAXPINGFAILURES**, where the number of the failing ping must be between 2 and 10.
 The default value is 5.

 Also, you can change the maximum percent of how many instances can be recycled at the same time by the app setting **WEBSITE_HEALTHCHECK_MAXUNHEALTYWORKERPERCENT**, where the number must be between 0 and 100.
 The default value is 50.